expectedparrot/edsl/docs/colab_notebooks.rst

 4. Connect your Google Drive
 ----------------------------

-To access your files in Google Drive, you need to connect your Google Drive to Colab.
+To access your files in Google Drive, you need to connect your Google Drive to Colab:

 .. code:: python